LuckyServ/Promod/README.txt

-4.2
+DO NOT UPLOAD THIS!

-Fixed some incorrect hittable interactions.
+- Fixed some incorrect hittable interactions.
-Updated Diescraper Redux files to support latest version.
+- Updated Diescraper Redux files to support latest version.
-Removed a broken witch spawn on Hard Rain 3.
+- Removed a broken witch spawn on Hard Rain 3.
-Removed a broken witch spawn on Swamp Fever 2.
+- Removed a broken witch spawn on Swamp Fever 2.
-Boomer hordes will now always be the same size.
+- Boomer hordes will now always be the same size.
-Fixed witches still taking damage from SI.
+- Fixed witches still taking damage from SI.
-Tank can no longer be stumbled while throwing a rock.
-(This fixes the ghost rock bug) You can now locally mute a player with !smute (!sunmute to unmute them) Updated list of what will be displayed by the Skill Detect plugin.
+- Tank can no longer be stumbled while throwing a rock.
+(This fixes the ghost rock bug)
+- You can now locally mute a player with !smute (!sunmute to unmute them)
+- Updated list of what will be displayed by the Skill Detect plugin.
-Improved a few aspects of infected AI.
+- Improved a few aspects of infected AI.
+- Fixed escape tanks still spawning on Parish 5.
+(Using a short term fix, looking for a long term alternative.)
+- Removed clips around Parish 1 start saferoom.
+- Jockeys will now play their bacteria sound upon spawning.
+- Added several possible deagle spawns throughout all the official campaigns.
+- You will now receive a static 25 points per pill that you have at the end of the map.
+Pill passing will no longer effect your health bonus.
+- Removed the center pellet from the static shotgun spread.
+- Removed "<Tank Stuck Punch Fix>" print spam.
+- Added a print for trying to pick up a restricted weapon while having no weapon.
+- Added custom bonesaw effects for CCT3 winners.
+- Added some holiday cheer to servers across the world.

 4.1